takenorio/terraform-aws-cloudfront-s3-website/README.md

 ## Overview

 This Terraform module efficiently deploys a static website using AWS infrastructure, ideal for straightforward and quick website setups.
+It assumes that your domain is managed with Amazon Route 53, which simplifies DNS and domain configuration.

+## Prerequisites

+Domain managed by AWS Route 53.

 ## Usage